 5.3) Inventory management API Integration

 Inventory management may not be a shipping function but it is vital to the entirety of the shipping process.
 After all, if inventory isn’t well managed, there might not be orders to be shipped.
 Inventory management focuses on ensuring that for every order placed, the corresponding item is available and ready for shipment.

 A variety of APIs are used by inventory management systems to give each item a unique identification code and keep track of the number of orders and corresponding changes to the inventory so no order is ever placed that cannot be fulfilled due to an unnoted lack of stock.

 API integrations work tirelessly for ecommerce businesses, making sure every variety of tasks, functions and requirements are managed with true efficiency.
 Shipping APIs make up a bulk of the API integrations used to enhance customer delivery experiences.
 They are responsible for processing each order, picking and packing of the order and giving customers real time tracking updates to keep them excitedly awaiting their order.

-This feeling, of a satisfactory delivery experience, is what will push customers to return to your website.
-That, along with maintaining a user-friendly purchase-process that is easy to use, something that is handled by Marketplace and Storefront API integrations.
+This feeling of a satisfactory delivery experience is what will push customers to return to your website.
+That, along with maintaining a user-friendly purchase process that is easy to use, is something that is handled by Marketplace and Storefront API integrations.

 And to avoid a customer ever receiving a post-order notice cancelling their order due to a lack of availability, inventory management API integrations jump into action.
 In every conceivable scenario of online shopping, API integrations are hard at work to give your customers the best experience.